Track down free San Diego County public records today using this streamlined resource.

 Include the case number, involved parties, and number and type of record copies being requested.
 Searches under 10 minutes come at no expense to the requester, but court record fees apply if it takes the clerk-recorder more than 10 minutes to find the record in question.

-To recap, be sure to include each of the following items in the stamped and self-addressed envelope and mail it to the address below:
+To recap, be sure to include each of the following items in the stamped and self-addressed envelope and mail it to the address listed above.

 If available, requested copies will be delivered to the requester by mail as soon as possible, though the process may take several weeks.